python/cpython/Doc/library/copy.rst

 The :func:`deepcopy` function avoids these problems by:

-* keeping a ``memo`` dictionary of objects already copied during the current copying pass; and
+* Keeping a ``memo`` dictionary of objects already copied during the current copying pass.

-* letting user-defined classes override the copying operation or the set of components copied.
+* Letting user-defined classes override the copying operation or the set of components copied.

 This module does not copy types like module, method, stack trace, stack frame,